-The multi -agency Devon Recovery Group, chaired by Meg Booth from Devon County Council, is also likely to highlight Food Insecurity and Poverty as one of its priorities for future work and focus, having considered evidence regarding its local impact post pandemic.
+The multi -agency Devon Recovery Group, chaired by Meg Booth, is also likely to highlight Food Insecurity and Poverty as one of its priorities for future work and focus, having considered evidence regarding its local impact post pandemic.

-7. Next Steps for the Council
+6. Next Steps for the Council

-As this report highlights, the Council should continue to work with a range of partners on both the long-term opportunities to learn and develop change alongside the shortterm distribution of support from funds such as the Household Support Grant.
+As this report highlights, the Council should continue to work with a range of partners on both the long-term opportunities to learn and develop change alongside the short-term distribution of support from funds such as the Household Support Grant.